meiyichao/CharCet/README.md

 ```
 **Step 2**: Preprocess scRNA-seq data and generate expression matrix(C x N)

 We provide "2.
 Generation_expression_matrix.
-R" to preprocess scRNA seq data, where the size of the expression matrix is C x N, where C represents the number of cell types and N represents the number of highly variable genes(hvg).
-The preprocessed expression matrix is as follows:
+R" to preprocess scRNA seq data, where the size of the expression matrix is C x N, where C represents the number of cell types and N represents the number of highly variable genes(hvg).The format of the preprocessed expression matrix is as follows:
 ```
 	hvg_1	        hvg_2	        hvg_3	        ...     hvg_N
 1	0.006225735	-0.152664427	-0.254163005	...	-0.038108164